till0r/archguide/README.md

 Before starting, goto BIOS/UEFI put Secure Boot into Setup Mode.
 On some computers (like the GMKtec G3 Plus), you need to set an administrator password for the BIOS/UEFI in order for Setup Mode to be available.

-Check secure boot status:
+### Check secure boot status:

 	sbctl status

-Create and enroll secure boot keys:
+### Create and enroll secure boot keys:

+You may need root access.
+Just prepend sbctl with `sudo ` if so.

 	sbctl create-keys
 	sbctl enroll-keys -m